vikingeducation/prep_basics/test-yourself-answers.md

 #### Javascript

+Javascript is high-level, dynamic, untyped, and interpreted.
+It has been standardized by the ECMAScript specification.
+Javascript, along with HTML and CSS, is one of the three core website technologies.

 The scripting language that runs in the browser.
 It allows interactivity with the user.
 It is also invading the back-end with the popularity of nodejs.

 #### AJAX